Frequently Asked Questions

 Q3

-No. applying for Citizenship by Descent will grant you an additional (dual) citizenship and passport, without affecting your current passport or citizenship.
+You will never lose your current citizenship.
+Citizenship by Descent is an additional (dual) citizenship and passport.
+It does not affect your current passport or citizenship.
 You can only lose a citizenship by explicitly renouncing it, and only if you hold another citizenship.
-Governments cannot render people stateless.
+Governments cannot make people stateless.

 We implement strict policies to protect your personal data.
 Our practices fully comply with the General Data Protection Regulation (GDPR), the European framework for personal data protection.